lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup2.md

 #### Approach 3: Self Training

-Self training allows you to select an estimator supported by sklearn, such as XGBoost, LightGBM to train on the labeled data and predict on unlabeled data.
-Then use predictions as pseudo labels, adding them to existing labels and do another round of train & predict.
-Repeat till all the data got the label or reached to the max iteration.
+Self-training allows you to choose any estimator supported by Scikit-learn, such as XGBoost or LightGBM, to train on the labeled data and make predictions on the unlabeled data.
+These predictions are then used as pseudo-labels, which are added to the existing labeled data for another round of training and prediction.
+This process is repeated until all the data is labeled or the maximum number of iterations is reached.

 Sklearn provides built-in `SelfTrainingClassifier`, and it can be used in this way: